Which Image Shows an Example of a Cyclobutane Pyrimidine Dimer?

 CPDs are among the most prevalent forms

 Effective protection therefore hinges on minimizing dimer formation while supporting solid repair.
 Limiting peak UV exposure, using broad-spectrum sunscreens that filter both UV-A and UV-B, and wearing photoprotective clothing reduce the initial photochemical insult.
-Practically speaking, dietary and lifestyle factors that enhance antioxidant defenses and maintain healthy skin turnover can further bolster resilience.
+Dietary and lifestyle factors that enhance antioxidant defenses and maintain healthy skin turnover can further bolster resilience.
 Education about the invisibility of early damage—since CPDs form silently and accumulate long before sunburn manifests—helps individuals adopt proactive habits rather than reactive ones.

 And yeah — that's actually more nuanced than it sounds.